danascheider/reactive_support/CONTRIBUTING.md

 I'll consider all contributions, but the following would be particularly helpful.

+##### Issue Reports
+Issue reports need not adhere to the rest of the contributing guidelines.
+I welcome questions, problems, and feature requests (i.e., ActiveSupport functionality you'd like to see in this gem) and will respond promptly in most cases.
+When reporting a problem or bug, please include as much information as possible, including the following:
+  * Version of ReactiveSupport and other tools in your project
+  * Version(s) of Ruby you're using or testing against
+  * Code samples and error messages you're getting
+  * What you have already tried
+  * Any additional information relevant to your particular problem

 ##### Bug fixes
 If you find a bug affecting ReactiveSupport's interaction with other gems, frameworks, tools, platforms, rubies, or environments, your issue report